Charlie Nicholas's Flying

 |

-military base for testing purposes beside a Corbett
+base for testing purposes beside a Corbett 6X6.
+The Pup

-6X6.
-The Pup (CT3) was made in limited quantity for
+(CT3) was made in limited quantity for the Army Air

-the Army Air Corps (Air Force), 36 seems to be the
+Corps (Air Force), 36 seems to be the most used number

-info on either picture drop me a note and I will add
+on either picture drop me a note and I will add it to

 |